AirPods Pro: Second Generation

 The second-generation AirPods Pro were announced at an Apple media event on September 7, 2022, and were released on September 23, 2022.
 They use an updated H2 chip with Bluetooth 5.3 connectivity, and feature improved sound quality and noise cancellation, and longer battery life.
 They also include extra-small sized ear tips, and AirPods support swiping up and down to adjust volume.
 Ear tips are physically compatible with first generation AirPods Pro as they use the same connector, but Apple notes the second generation ear tips use a less dense mesh and recommends against intermixing them for acoustical consistency.

 The charging case includes the Apple U1 chip that supports Find My tracking, and includes a speaker for locating and status updates.
 In addition to Lightning, Qi and MagSafe chargers, it is also compatible with Apple Watch chargers.
 A lanyard loop was also added to the side of the case.

 In September 2023, Apple updated the second-generation AirPods Pro with improved IP54 dust resistance, an updated H2 chip that supports the 5 GHz band for lossless audio with the Apple Vision Pro, and a charging case with a USB-C port instead of a Lightning port.

 iOS 17 added "Adaptive Audio," which dynamically blends Transparency and Active Noise Cancellation to tailor the noise control experience as a user moves between changing environments; "Press" to answer/mute/end a call; "Personalized volume" which uses machine learning to adjust volume based on user preferences over time and surroundings; "Conversation awareness" which automatically lowers the volume if the user starts talking to someone nearby.
 In iOS 18, a user can nod or shake their head to respond when talking to Siri and Voice Isolation during phone calls was also introduced.
 In September 2024, the United States Food and Drug Administration authorized the use of hearing aid software by Apple in the AirPods Pro.

 Third Generation

-The AirPods Pro 3 were introduced on September 9, 2025 and released in September 19, 2025.
+The AirPods Pro 3 were introduced on September 9, 2025, and released on September 19, 2025.
 This version continues to use the H2 chip.
 It has a new heart rate sensor, and Apple advertises that it has two times better noise cancelling capabilities compared to the AirPods Pro 2, and four times better than the AirPods Pro 1.
 AirPods Pro 3 also come with a new live translation feature.
 Apple introduced a new form factor that they claimed can fit better in most people's ears.
-Along with the redesign, new silicon ear tips were introduced with a foam interior for improved noise canceling ability.
+Along with the redesign, new silicone ear tips were introduced with a foam interior for improved noise canceling ability.